xuqiantong/RepNet/README.md

 ## Models
 [Caffe](http://caffe.berkeleyvision.org) is used in this project.
+You can refer to [my caffe repo](https://github.com/xuqiantong/MyCaffe) which supports triplet loss.
 We provide prototxt files which describes model structure and training schemes.
 One may visulize the model architecture using [Netscope](http://ethereon.github.io/netscope/quickstart.html).

 #### Models:
 `train_*.prototxt` describes the complete model architecture which we used for training. `deploy_*.prototxt` are the ones we use to generate features with a trained model.